nd-crane/trusted_ke/re/pl-marker/README.md

     6. If you downloaded the scierc dataset, you can paste the commands in the Quick Start section of the PL-Marker github to evaluate the model on that dataset and confirm their results.

 4. Create JSONL formatted data for the input.
 See create_jsonl_data.ipynb.
-That notebook transforms the FAA data to JSONL format and saves it in PL-Marker/scierc.
-Alternatively, use the .json file already created, now in pl-marker, and copy to pl-marker/PL-Marker/scierc and pl-marker/PL-Marker/ace05 (mkdir these folders).
+That notebook transforms the FAA data to JSONL format and saves it in this folder as faa_plmarker.jsonl.
+Alternatively, use the faa_plmarker.jsonl file already created and copy to pl-marker/PL-Marker/scierc and pl-marker/PL-Marker/ace05 (mkdir these folders).
 Note that the data directories have to at least contain the strings scierc and ace, respectively, since the ner and re scripts use the data directory name to determine which set of relations to use.

 5. Copy sciner_models/sciner-scibert to sciner_models/sciner-scibert_faa.
 Do the same to all other models (i.e. make a duplicate folder with the _faa suffix)